Garden Explorer:

 Q: I like seeing links to other resources in the Garden Explorer.
 How to I only include certain links and not all of the authoritative source links that I use?

-A: Set the rank of a link to >9 to hide it from the Garden Explorer.
+A: Set the rank of a link to > 9 to hide it from appearing on Garden Explorer.

-Q: How are translations made for displaying different languages in the GE?
+Q: How are translations made for displaying different languages in Garden Explorer?

-A: You need to purchase the multi-language module to allow IrisBG to record data in two languages.
-We work with you to make certain that the translations are correct for the Garden Explorer and for the technical terminology within IrisBG.
+A: Adding the multi-language module allows IrisBG users to record data in two languages.
+We work with you to make certain that the translations are correct for Garden Explorer and for the technical terminology within IrisBG.

 Q: How are tours used?